vishnusunkari/techread/content/pages/about.md

 - Want to advance their Technical and Design skills.
 - Want to become Software Architects.
 - Simply become better at Technology.

+Again the main idea of TechGry is to give you the aha moments while learning as most of these topics are not found in a single place elsewhere and these are geared to excel at something which you already have knowledge about.

 Feel free to email your suggestions : [techgryservice@gmail.com](mailto:techgryservice@gmail.com)